WideLearning/notes/translate of measurable set is measurable.md

 If $X$ is a [[measurable set]], $X + y$ is also measurable.

 ## Proof
-Follows by definition from [[outer measure is translation invariant]].
+Follows by definition from [[translation invariance of outer measure]].